byuflowlab/415gps/README.md

 2. Open up a command prompt ("Terminal" in Mac/Linux or "Anaconda Prompt" in Windows).
 Navigate to the previously downloaded 415gps folder (using the command `cd`).

-3. Connect your battery, via the ESC, to the GPS and to one of the radio transmitter.
-For the three wires, make sure you match positive and negative (black to brown).
+3. Connect your battery, via the ESC, to the GPS and to one of the radio transmitters.
+For the leads with three wires, make sure you match negative to negative (black to brown).
 Be careful about how long you leave your battery attached to your ESC.
 While the electronics power draw isn't large compared to the amount your motor will be using, over the course of an hour (if you leave it plugged in) you could end up draining the battery below acceptable levels, especially if you started with your battery being at storage voltage.
 If you're expecting to have your electronics powered on for a while, it's a good idea to charge your battery some first.
 Just remember to restore it to storage voltage if you won't be using it for a couple days so you don't degrade your battery's performance.

-4. Run the script using the commands shown above.
+4. Run the script using the command noted from step 1.

 5. You should see a bunch of timestamped data shown to screen.
 If you are doing this in the classroom you will see a bunch of NaNs.
 That is because you don't have a GPS fix.
 Getting a GPS fix generally requires being outside.
 The first time you are getting a fix may take up to a minute of the GPS being powered.
 In our experience the GPS and radio need to be at least 4 inches apart to get a fix due to signal interference, even outdoors.